gucci-ninja/Soft-Eng-Lecture-Notes/3B/2B03/README.md

     - nuclear powerplant
     - all control systems were designed independently so when something went wrong, a lot of lights went off
     - they couldn't implement any of the safety measures

+#### Types of Ethics
+- utilitarianism
+- rights
+- duty ethics
+- the other one

+## Day 35 Apr 9, 2018
+- review day
+- he posted slides
+- 15MC + 6 long answer